isc-projects/stork/doc/devel.rst

 There are two packages built for each system: a server and an agent.

-There are Rake tasks that perform the whole build procedure in a docker container: `build_rpms_in_docker` and `build_debs_in_docker`.
+There are Rake tasks that perform the entire build procedure in a Docker container: `build_rpms_in_docker` and `build_debs_in_docker`.
 It is also possible to build packages directly in the current operating system; this is provided by the `deb_agent`, `rpm_agent`, `deb_server`, and `rpm_server` Rake tasks.

 Internally, these packages are built by FPM (https://fpm.readthedocs.io/).
-The containers that are used to build packages are prebuilt with all dependencies required.
-This is accomplished by the `build_fpm_containers` Rake task.
+The containers that are used to build packages are prebuilt with all dependencies required, using the `build_fpm_containers` Rake task.
 The definitions of these containers are placed in `docker/pkgs/centos-8.txt` and `docker/pkgs/ubuntu-18-04.txt`.